Lokesh-15N/background-removal-app/README.md

 ---

-**Made by Lokesh❤️ using Next.js, React, Tailwind CSS, and Three.js**
+**PixelSwap - Created by Lokesh❤️ using Next.js, React, Tailwind CSS, and Three.js**